 My approach to teaching is to provide information and instruction but also a space of safety and nurturing to allow people to grow in confidence… and sometimes they start to see colours, art, nature and the world differently.

-I work as part of a team of Artists on different projects in Gloucestershire;
+I am now living and working in Berkshire but, until recently, I have worked as part of a team of Artists on different projects in Gloucestershire;

 Your Future – is a project working with families experiencing domestic abuse.
 I have been teaching mosaic classes for the women who have been affected by such abuse.
 See www.gloucestershire.gov.uk/extra/yourfuture